William Keith Collection

-The Keith Room is dedicated to exhibiting selections from the more than 180 paintings by the 19th century landscape master.
+The Keith Room is dedicated to exhibiting selections from the more Gallery's collection of more than 180 paintings by the 19th century landscape master.
 Thematic exhibitions are changed twice annually and coincide with the main gallery exhibition schedule.

 KEITH AND MUIR

 Keith arrived at Muir's cabin in Yosemite Valley with a letter of introduction in 1872, and a lifelong friendship quickly developed.
 The two Scottish immigrants took camping trips together in the High Sierra, saw each other when Muir was in San Francisco, and helped inspire each other's work.
 The idea for the Sierra Club was first formed in Keith's studio during conversations with Muir, Dr. Joseph LeConte, the first president of the University of California, and Warren Olney, a prominent San Francisco attorney.

 Muir's concern with scientific accuracy reinforced Keith's early training as a wood engraver in encouraging him to reproduce the exact topography and details of a landscape early in his career.
 Keith had also already expressed a preference by 1870 to "study altogether from Nature," reflecting in part the admonishments of the influential writer John Ruskin.

 Although there was a general trend in Keith's work from tightly worked detail and bright sunlight to broader brushwork and twilight scenes, his path was not a simple, straightforward one.
 It seems to have reflected a waxing and waning of various influences, including his personal predilections and moods, art market forces, an interest in the "old masters" (especially Rembrandt) and allegiances to friends of different persuasions about art.